Frank Moore (performance artist)

 Frank James Moore (June 25, 1946 – October 14, 2013) was an American performance artist, shaman, poet, essayist, painter, musician and Internet/television personality who experimented in art, performance, ritual, and shamanistic teaching since the late 1960s.

-Moore was one of the NEA-funded artists targeted by Jesse Helms and the GAO (General Accounting Office) in the early 1990s for creating art that was labeled "obscene".
+Moore was one of the National Endowment for the Arts-funded artists targeted by Jesse Helms and the General Accounting Office in the early 1990s for creating art that was labeled "obscene".
 He was featured in the 1988 cult film Mondo New York, which chronicled the leading performance artists of that period.

 Life and career

-Moore was born with cerebral palsy, could not walk or talk, and communicated using a laser-pointer and a board of letters, numbers, and commonly used words.
+Moore was born with cerebral palsy, could not walk or talk, and communicated using a laser pointer and a board of letters, numbers, and commonly used words.
 Using his pointer, he wrote books, directed plays, directed, acted in and edited films, and regularly gave poetry readings.
 Moore played piano, sang in ensemble music jams, and led bands in hard core punk clubs all along the West Coast of the United States until his death.
 He also produced, and exhibited across the United States and Canada, a large collection of original oil and digital paintings.

 Moore was known for his long (5–48 hours) ritualistic performances with audience participation, nudity, and eroticism.
 His writings on performance, art, life, and cultural subversion, and his performance/video archive on Vimeo.com seen by over 32 million people, further influence Moore's legacy.

 Moore coined the word "eroplay" to describe physical play between adults released from the linear goals of sex and orgasm.
 He explored this and similar concepts in performance and ritual as a way for people to connect on a deeper level beyond the social and cultural expectations and limitations.

 Frank Moore first came to be known in the 1970s as the creator of the popular cabaret show, the "Outrageous Beauty Revue".
 In the 1980s Moore attended the San Francisco Art Institute where he earned his M.F.A. in Performance/Video in 1983.
 At this school Moore discovered that the work that he had been doing for over a decade was called performance art.
 In 1992 he was voted Best Performance Artist by the San Francisco Bay Guardian.
 In the early 1990s Moore was targeted by Senator Jesse Helms.
 From 1991 to 1999 Moore published and edited the underground zine The Cherotic (r)Evolutionary.

 In addition to his books, Cherotic Magic, Art of a Shaman, Chapped Lap, Skin Passion and numerous other self-published pieces, Moore was widely published in various art and other periodicals.
 In artist Pamela Kay Walker's book, Moving Over the Edge, Moore is one of the artists featured as having "greatly impacted me and many people through their artistic expression and their lives."

 Moore's award-winning video works have shown throughout North America, and in 2001 he began producing shows for Berkeley's public access channel, Berkeley Community Media, Channel 28.
 His shows continue to play several times each week.